lol768/FallbackSpaProxyingMiddleware/README.md

 The implementation is a bit janky, relying on reflection because the classes we need are marked `internal`, but it works.

+### FAQ

+#### You should be using the NPM `http-proxy-middleware` package and running it under Node.js, not doing this!

+No. The server is Kestrel.
+That's what we are using to do the proxying.
+The frontend is not in charge here.